 Cork City Council wants to ensure the health and well-being of everyone in our city.

 To do this, we need your help.

 Cork City Council is temporarily changing the way it delivers services due to latest Covid-19 government measures.

-We are still providing critical services but our public offices will be closed to the public from Monday March 30.
+We are still providing critical services but our public offices are closed to the public.
 We are asking residents, business and communities to telephone our Customer Service Unit at 021 492 4000 – should they need help.

 Cork City Council offers a number of services online and we are working to increase this over the coming weeks.
 For further details see below.

-An overall Covid-19 Response Group was established by senior management in Cork City Council a month ago and meets daily to assess the impact on residents, communities and businesses of the rapidly changing situation.
+An overall Covid-19 Response Group was established by senior management in Cork City Council in February and continues to meet daily to assess the impact on residents, communities and businesses of the rapidly changing situation.

 During the Covid-19 pandemic, residents, communities and business can access our services in the following way:

 To report an issue: https://www.corkcity.ie/servicerequests

 Community Response Forum: